FUTHARVSTUD/FUTHARVSTUD/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on a cool app.
-Let's hope it works!!!
+- 🔭 I’m currently working on an advanced deep learning architecture and I am excited to use it on a DGX A100!!!